 To clarify your income, you also have to fill in the "Anlage zur Einkommensbescheinigung," i.e. the appendix to the certificate of income, which you can find under "Arbeitslosengeld 2 - Anlagen zum Einkommen und Vermögen".
 If you are unemployed and have no income, you can enter "zero euro" as income.
 When you are employed, your employer has to fill out the "Income Certificate Form" ("Formular zur Einkommensbescheinigung ").

 If you are self-employed, fill out the form "Anlage zum Einkommen Selbständiger".
 You do NOT have to fill the "Anlage zum Vermögen" as of now.
 You need to send the filled out (main) application form and the certificate of income, to the Jobcentre per email.
 You can find the email address on the website of the Jobcentre responsible for you.

 The Jobcentre will then process your application and contact you.
 They will also let you know if you need to fill out any additional forms.
 After you have sent all the necessary documents to the Jobcentre, you will be informed whether you entitled to receive ALG II.

 Forms you find on Jobcentres' website are often not easy to understand.
 At kub-berlin.org, you will find the necessary application forms translated into many languages- use these forms to understand the German forms better.
 Please note, however, that you have to fill out and send the original German version to the Jobcentre.

 Please note: The Jobcentre will not inquire about the size of your apartment or whether your rent is too high.
 They do not ask about the applicants' assets either.
-Such extraordinary regulation applies for six months.
+Such extraordinary regulation applies until 31.12.2020.